Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   starting at 12 o'clock.
 - @c "padding": a numeric array (one to four numbers), representing the item's padding going clockwise, starting at 12 o'clock.
+- @c "pen": the item's pen, which includes these properties:
+  - @c "color": the pen color.
+This can be a either a color name or hex-encoded value.
 - @c "relative-alignment": how an object is aligned with its parent (e.g., an axis title relative to its axis).\n The options are:\n
   - @c "flush-left"